GenZTechie-Titun/Banking-Management-System/README.md

 # Banking-Management-System using cpp
-Project on Banking management System for both customers and employees
+Project on Banking management System for managing both customers and bank employees

 C++ mini project